Free FICO Scores Becoming Standard From Credit Card Issuers

 Now, thanks to new transparency laws handed down by the Feds, it’s much easier to find out your actual credit score.
 In fact it’s hard not to find out, if you have a credit card.
 Most credit cards are now offering FICO scores each month with your statement.

 The latest financial institution to get on board with free FICO scores is NASA Federal Credit Union.
-They join Discover card and many other credit card issuers who are complying with the Fed’s edict that people should have free and easy access to their credit information.
+They join credit card issuers who are complying with the Fed’s edict that people should have free and easy access to their credit information.

 FICO Scores are a popular way for prospective lenders to find out whether someone is a good bet to pay back a loan, or pay a mortgage, or pay their credit card balance.
 More than 90% of lenders assess risk based on a high FICO score.